ProtoSchool/protoschool.github.io/src/tutorials/0005/08-exercise.md

 /fun/success.txt
 ```

-The CID of the root directory is: `"QmcmnUvVV31txDfAddgAaNcNKbrtC2rC9FvkJphNWyM7gy"`
+The CID of the top-level directory is: `"QmcmnUvVV31txDfAddgAaNcNKbrtC2rC9FvkJphNWyM7gy"`

-Use the `get` method to return data on all of the files and subdirectories contained in the root directory.
+Use the `get` method to return data on all of the files and subdirectories contained in the top-level directory.

 **Hint:** Be sure to return the array created by the `get` method.